Mission:

 G. Voters have the right to submit a ballot containing legible write-in votes.

-I. The vote tally Committee shall include 5 members – two (2) Board members, one (1) Officer, two (2) general members chosen by lottery from those in attendance who volunteered to serve.
+I. The Vote Tally Committee shall include 5 members – two (2) Board members, one (1) Officer, two (2) general members chosen by lottery from those in attendance who volunteer to serve.
+Membership status of such volunteers shall be checked for validity immediately before the tally begins by referencing the validated onsite membership roster.

 ARTICLE 8 Financial Management